isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2135.md

 ---
-title: Farm Processing Machine
+title: Egg Washing System
 permalink: /productivity-solutions-grant/solutionrepo/solution2135
 ---

 ### Description

-Integrated processing system to process produce into value-added products
+Egg washing system equipped with a combination of spray nozzles and brushes to wash egg.

 ### Details of Solution